Physician Payment Committee

 For its part, the PPC has invited OMA constituencies to bring forward proposals that contribute to addressing gender pay equity.
 The PPC may also pose questions to constituencies on the impact of their proposals on gender pay equity.

-The current allocation process is dictated by the Physician Service Agreement and driven based on the hybrid CANDI-RAANI score.
+The current allocation process is dictated by the Physician Service Agreement and based on the hybrid CANDI-RAANI score.
 In the 2021 PSA, there are no special funds for such a project.

 If a code generates savings across different specialties, those savings are distributed to the specialties billing the code.
 If you are aware that what you are proposing affects multiple constituencies, it is best practice to meet with the affected constituency leaders in advance to get agreement on your proposal or create a joint proposal.

 The PPC fee-setting process is limited to the funds that each section or physician grouping is currently receiving, plus the increases prescribed in the PSA.
 If you are looking to receive funding that goes beyond those limitations, you would need to bring this to the Negotiations Task Force (negotiations@oma.org).
-Additional information on the 2024 negotiations process can be found on the OMA’s website.
+Additional information on the negotiations process can be found on OMA’s website.

 Working on something that is overarching is complex and generally affects multiple constituencies, making it difficult to cost.
 Although it would be a significant challenge, that type of change is still within the PPC’s purview, and the committee would be willing to engage in that type of revision.